jlcheng/jcllm/README.md

 # Configuration

-1. You can run jcllm without any configuration
+1. You can run jcllm without any configuration, by specifying required options on the command-line.

 ```
 jcllm --provider gemini --model=gemini-1.5-flash-8b --gemini-api-key=...
 ```

-2. You can specify api keys via environment variables
+2. You can also set options as environment variables, to avoid specifying the API key on the command-line.

 ```
 export JCLLM_GEMINI_API_KEY=...